BorisNaydenov/BorisNaydenov/README.md

 :briefcase:  And your Team can benefit from my Fast learning, Data analysis, and Content creation SKILLS.

- 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube, revealing more about my Skills and Motivation.
+ 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube video, revealing more about my Skills and Motivation.

  👀 Please also take a look at my Data analysis projects in my Repositories.